-All of us at the Newberry are excited to re-open the library and re-connect you with our staff, collections, and exhibitions in person again.
+All of us at the Newberry are excited to welcome you back to the library and re-connect you with our staff, collections, and exhibitions in person again.

 We’ve changed some policies based on guidelines from public health officials and with your health and safety in mind.